gazebosim/gz-sim/tutorials/migration_link_api.md

 ## Link API

-Gazebo-classic's `gazebo::physics::Link` provides lots of functionality, which can be divided in these categories:
+Gazebo-classic's `sim::physics::Link` provides lots of functionality, which can be divided in these categories:

 * **Properties**: Setting / getting properties